jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > * In all but one (P1) diagram the onset of a project seems to be a good experience
 > * In three (P2, P4, P5) of the five diagrams there is a significant decline after the projects first, motivated phase.
 The reasons are: Seemingly unsolvable problems, project not going according to the plan and unhappy clients.
 A commonality is that the named reasons for the bad mood are seemingly out of the control of the participants (Except for P4, where the reason was seen in the “boring” design)
 > * for all participants the project ends good (excluding P5, where the project has not ended yet).
 Three (P2,P3,P4) seem to be very happy at the end: Finishing seems to be a good experience.
 >
 > This can also be shown in a summarizing diagram which I drew:
 >
 > ![summary of the analysis in diagram form](images/SummaryAnalysis_GoodBadTime_Diagramm.svg)

 -----------------

+>
 > I created this diagram to summarize the workflows for editing wikidata:
+>
 > ![summary diagram wikidata edit workflow](images/Wikidata_Workflow_summary.svg)
 >
 > * In the first (“Adding instanceOf…”) and in the third (“Adding wikidata items…”) were a setup step.
 I included this—also because I knew from other research that tool use is widespread
 > * All four editors worked from a list.
 I tried to specify what that list could be.
 Different kinds of lists served different purposes: A list of existing items can serve for supplementing these; a list of Wikipedia articles without corresponding Wikidata-items enables the creation of needed items.
 > * All editors did some work on items.
 However, there are different possible actions: creating items (3), some editing existing ones (1,4) and some created and then edited (2).
 >

 <!-- TODO: Chapter end -->

 ## Making sense of notes

 Your notes are data in written form, maybe with some occasional sketches.
 I will demonstrate a method to analyze your notes in depth.
 In contrast to the methods for analyzing diagrams, this is more complex.
-However, it is a very powerful method, which allows going beyond the pure data and extract overarching themes and interrelations from it.
-It is a variation of typical *qualitative data analysis* methods like *thematic analysis*, *grounded theory* or the like.
+However, it is a very powerful method, which allows going beyond the pure data to create meaningful interpretations of your data, which can serve as guidance in later design work.

 ### Organize notes hierarchically

 The basis for our analysis are the utterances or observations, usually represented by a line in your transcript, like:

->“I find it boring to move around all the text boxes again!”.
+> “I find it boring to move around all the text boxes again!”.

 <!-- NOTE some clarification/style in the following paragraph -->
 You will organize these hierarchically and group them if they may share a similar theme.